-If the Company does not achieve FFO per share of at least \$8.07 for 2015, then the 360,000 Class A Units shall not be earned.
-If the Company achieves FFO per share of \$8.07 for 2015, then 50% of such Class A Units may be earned, subject to fulfillment of additional service-based vesting requirements.
-If the Company achieves FFO per share of \$8.86 for 2015, then 100% of such Class A Units may be earned, subject to fulfillment of additional service-based vesting requirements.
-If the Company achieves FFO per share of greater than \$8.07 but less than \$8.86 for 2015, then the number of Class A Units that may be earned shall be between 50% and 100% based on linear interpolation, subject to fulfillment of additional service-based vesting requirements.
+If the Company had not achieved FFO per share of at least \$8.07 for 2015, then the 360,000 Class A Units would not have been earned.
+If the Company achieved FFO per share of \$8.07 for 2015, then 50% of such Class A Units may be earned, subject to fulfillment of additional service-based vesting requirements.
+If the Company achieved FFO per share of \$8.86 for 2015, then 100% of such Class A Units would have been earned, subject to fulfillment of additional service-based vesting requirements.
+If the Company achieved FFO per share of greater than \$8.07 but less than \$8.86 for 2015, then the number of Class A Units that would have been earned shall be between 50% and 100% based on linear interpolation, subject to fulfillment of additional service-based vesting requirements.

 If the Company does not achieve FFO per share of at least \$8.43 for 2016, then all 360,000 Class B Units shall not be earned.
 If the Company achieves FFO per share of \$8.43 for 2016, then 50% of such Class B Units may be earned, subject to fulfillment of additional service-based vesting requirements.
-If the Company achieves FFO per share of \$9.40 for 2016, then 100% of such Class B Units may be earned, subject to fulfillment of additional service-based vesting requirements.
-If the Company achieves FFO per share of greater than \$8.43 but less than \$9.40 for 2016, then the number of Class B Units that may be earned shall be between 50% and 100% based on linear interpolation, subject to fulfillment of additional service-based vesting requirements.
+If the Company achieved FFO per share of \$9.40 for 2016, then 100% of such Class B Units may be earned, subject to fulfillment of additional service-based vesting requirements.
+If the Company may be FFO per share of greater than \$8.43 but less than \$9.40 for 2016, then the number of Class B Units that would have been earned shall be between 50% and 100% based on linear interpolation, subject to fulfillment of additional service-based vesting requirements.